dl90/challenges/law-ethics/tort.md

 ### invasion of privacy

 * intrusion upon seclusion (intentional intrusion without consent)
-* misappropriation of likeness and name (emotional interests regardless of fame)
+* misappropriation of likeness and name (emotional interests regardless of fame, but can be used by celebrities)
 * disclosure of private info
 * false light (similar to defamation, false statements leading to embarrassment or other implications)
   * defamation: protecting victims reputation